wvlet/airframe/docs/src/main/tut/docs/internals.md

 Similarly the above type alias `MyInt` and `Int` will be the same types.

-To provide detailed type information only avaiable at compile-time, Surface uses runtime-reflecation, which can pass compile-type type information such as function argument names, generic types, etc., to the runtime environment.
+To provide detailed type information only available at compile-time, Surface uses runtime-reflecation, which can pass compile-type type information such as function argument names, generic types, etc., to the runtime environment.
 Surface extensively uses `scala.reflect.runtime.universe.Type` information so that bindings using type names can be convenient for the users.